angelacorte/presentation-2024-acsos-multiplatform-self-organization/acsos-2024-doctoral-symposium.typ

     Programs should be added, removed or paused *at runtime*.

-    Concepts similar to modern OSs -> idea of *collective operating systems*:\ OSs based on AC.
+    Concepts similar to modern OSs -> idea of *collective operating systems*.

     ], [
       #figure(